 However, in order to get as much flavor into the po' boy sandwich as possible, certain measures need to be taken prior to the beef going in the slow cooker.
 To help build flavor, the chuck shoulder needs to undergo a quick sear on the stovetop before being transported to the slow cooker.

 This, in addition to a quick sauté of yellow onions, will help to impart major flavor into the roast beef.

 IT'S ALL GRAVY, BABY.

-Another goal for this hot roast beef sandwich recipe, was for the roast beef to not only braise in a flavorful liquid, but for it to (essentially) create its own gravy.
-On the stovetop was the perfect way to kick this off.
-Once the onions softened, in went the flour, followed by half of the beef broth.
-The beef broth gets slowly incorporated, making for a smooth and easy roast beef sauce that would soon be used to smother our po’ boy sandwiches.
+Another goal for this hot roast beef sandwich recipe is for the roast beef to not only braise in a flavorful liquid but for it to (essentially) create its own gravy.
+On the stovetop is the perfect way to kick this off.

 SLOW COOK AND REDUCE

 All that's left for the beef is to transfer it and the gravy, to the slow cooker, cover it and let it braise until you could cut it with a fork.

 Toward the end of the cook time, the lid comes off, allowing the sauce to reduce and the beef to tenderize even further, making for a hot roast beef sandwich filling that could hold its own alongside the best-of-the-best in New Orleans.

 If we were talking about just any ol' hot roast beef sandwich here, you could use any bread you had lying around.
 But, we're not.
 We're talking a NOLA style roast beef po' boy, and for this sandwich, you're going to need white bread that's crusty on the outside, and perfectly soft on the inside.